 What are the different types of rooibos and how do they vary in flavour?

 There is still wild rooibos growing in mountains of the Cape, however, has more earthy or spicier flavours than the domesticated variety.
-In the mid-nineties, a green rooibos method was developed – where the tea was unfermented – and this keeps its powerful anti-oxidants as well as a crisp apple and cut grass flavour – when correctly brewed a wonderful and also incredibly healthy drink.
+In the mid-90s, a green rooibos method was developed where the tea was unfermented – this keeps its powerful anti-oxidants as well as a crisp apple and cut grass flavour when correctly brewed.
+A wonderful and also incredibly healthy drink.
 Shortcut rooibos in bags is the most popular, and while it is certainly a much better drink than your standard ‘real’ tea bag, it doesn’t impart as much flavour or have as many nuances as the loose-leaf tea.
 Long-cut rooibos is only available as loose-leaf and this imparts a more delicate floral flavour.

 Can you find rooibos tea anywhere else in the world?